hangrybear666/fiscalismia-backend/README.md

    The development database initialization script can be used for this purpose, specifically `database/pgsql-ddl.sql`.

    Bulk data insertion is handled via TSV files in a specific format in the admin area.
-   The essentials can be gathered from the first lines of `database/pgsql-dml.sql` especially the username whitelist and username, email, password in the `um_` tables.
+   The essentials can be gathered from the first lines of `database/pgsql-dml.sql` especially the username, email, password in the `um_` tables.

 ## License